jessonfoo/p002/week_6/README.md

 8. [BONUS Creating a Car Class from User Stories](8_BONUS_CarClass)

-## Submitting your work
-Sync changes from the master repo by following the steps [here](http://stackoverflow.com/questions/11394349/upstream-pulls-with-the-github-desktop-client).
-Make sure you follow them step by step.
-If you experience problems, please attend office hours.
-It's difficult to diagnose problems relating to git and github via email.
-In the meantime, you can create the necessary files from the web version and copy the content.

-- If you are doing this from the Github Desktop App, follow [these](http://stackoverflow.com/questions/11394349/upstream-pulls-with-the-github-desktop-client
-)
-directions.
-- If you are doing it from the command line, follow [these](https://help.github.com/articles/syncing-a-fork) directions.
+## Fetch the curriculum changes!
+It's time to fetch the new curriculum from Devbootcamp/phase_0_unit_2.
+Use [these instructions](https://github.com/Devbootcamp/phase_0_handbook/blob/master/fetching_changes.md) and modify them to use phase_0_unit_2 (instead of phase_0_unit_1).
+Try using the "command line" instructions!

+## Completing the challenges

 Open your local version of the directory in Sublime.
 Make your changes and commit/sync as you complete challenges.
+Try using the command line as much as possible to navigate between directories and run files.

 Make sure to include specific commit messages and sync your changes each time you complete a challenge.

+## Submitting your work

-You need to submit your work through [this google form](https://docs.google.com/forms/d/1tqzPCq2ApOck8dJ7mmKeeBv4ONa-H81DzO8XPY1MZiY/viewform) by Sunday at 11:59pm.
+You need to submit your work on the Unit 2, Week 6 submission form on [apply.devbootcamp.com](http://apply.devbootcamp.com) by Sunday at 11:59pm.
 Expect to submit the links from your repo for each challenge above.

 ## Remember your Unit Goals!
 - Pair at least once this week with a member of your accountability group.  *You need to pair **4** times this unit*